What Are the 100 Deadliest Days?

 Summer should be fun and enjoyable for teens.
 The freedom that comes with gaining the right to drive also comes with serious responsibilities.
 As a parent, you can be a model of good driving behavior and have tough discussions with your teen driver that need to be had no matter how uncomfortable.

 Talk to your teen about the consequences if they are caught drinking and driving or driving while texting.
 You can even write up a contract that you both discuss and sign.
 Make this a safe and fun summer for everyone.
-If you have been injured, then check out our guide on how to find a good personal injury lawyer.
+If you have been injured, then check out our guide on how to find a good lawyer.